sassoftware/viya4-monitoring-kubernetes/samples/ingress/README.md

 deployment, copy the customization files from this sample to your local customization directory and modify the files further as needed.

+- If you are using host-based routing, copy the files and sub-directories from the `samples/ingress/host-based-ingress` sub-directory to the `$USER_DIR` directory.
+- If you are using path-based routing, copy the files and sub-directories from the `samples/ingress/path-based-ingress` sub-directory to the `$USER_DIR` directory.

 If you also need to use values from another sample, manually copy the values to your customization files after you add the values in this sample.